rudolfgrauberger/sonar-cxx-wiki/Compilers.md

 ### Microsofts Visual Studio Compiler

 The compiler sensor consumes the warning messages available in the build log.
-Depending on the configuration properties there are more or less warning available.
+Depending on the configuration properties there are more or less warnings available.

 **Visual Studio settings**